-It’s WWDC day, which means a huge amount of Apple news just got announced.
+WWDC was a few weeks ago now, and with it came a huge amount of Apple news just got announced.
 Leading the pack was iOS 14, which has some cool new features.
 The good news is you don’t need to wait for the new iPhone 12 to try it.
-You can use iOS 14 right now, if you dare.
+You can get the public beta right now.

 iOS 14 Public Beta